 The Department encourages students to present their work at major professional conferences.
 Departmental funds are available for travel each year with the following limits.
 Note that matching travel funds are often available from the College of Liberal Arts and Social Sciences and the Toulouse School of Graduate Studies.

-- Terminal masters students are eligible for a total of one conference trip while in the program.
+- Terminal masters students are eligible for a total of one conference trip while in the program at a cost of up to $1,000 from the department

 - Pass-through and PhD-only students are eligible for one conference trip per year while in the program, at a cost of up to $1000 from the department.